Louismac/dorothy/README.md

 ## ✨ Why Dorothy?

-- 🎵 **Audio-First**: Built specifically for music visualization with FFT, beat detection, and amplitude analysis
+- 🎵 **Audio-First**: Built specifically for music visualisation with FFT, beat detection, and amplitude analysis
 - 🎨 **Artist-Friendly**: Processing/p5.js-style API that feels natural for creative coders
 - ⚡ **Real-Time**: Smooth visuals with efficient OpenCV rendering
 - 🤖 **AI-Ready**: Seamless integration with RAVE, MAGNet, and other ML audio models